unsimplesistemista/symfony-demo-app/README.md

 ## Instructions:

-1. You have to create a **Dockerfile**, with:
+1. You have to complete the **Dockerfile**, with:
     * Install git
     * Install symfony

-2. You have to create a **docker-compose.yml** file, with the symfony service declared as follows:
+2. You have to complete the **docker-compose.yml** file, with the symfony service declared as follows:
     * Image stucom/php
     * Volumes defined
     * Ports defined